johnvenkiah/CI_MS2_John_Venkiah/README.md

 - Actual Result: *Works as intended*

+#### User story 19:

+**As a site owner, i would like to display a page where users can play the piano and view the note played**

+**The Piano Feature**

+- Action: *User navigates to the learn page*

+- Expected Result: *The Videos list is dynamically updated with YouTube API and loaded into the videos section*

+- Actual Result: *Works as intended*

+#### User story 20:

-20. **Be able to be contacted should the user wish to do so, through an emailing service to my private email address**
+**As a site owner, i would like to be able to be contacted should the user wish to do so, through an emailing service to my private email address**

-**Contact Page**
+**Contact Page Feature**

 - Action: *User fills in the form on Contact page and clicks send*